-Resilience to climate change and resource constraints was a trending topic at the 2014 Sustainable Brands conference in San Diego.
-In one of the many discussions on the issue, PwC and author, speaker and environmental strategy consultant Andrew Winston led a panel on ‘building good growth’ in a brand.
+Resilience in the face of climate change and resource constraints was a trending topic at the 2014 Sustainable Brands conference in San Diego.
+In one of many discussions on the issue, PwC and author, speaker and environmental strategy consultant Andrew Winston led a panel on “building good growth” in a brand.

 Part of the conversation centered around using breakthrough techniques like natural capital management and total impact measurement to build resilience and strengthen brand value.
 I sat down with panelists Clinton Moloney and Amy Longsworth of PwC after the discussion to find out more.

-Clinton Moloney: It’s a great question, and what you have to look at is what measures or what value you are talking about and to whom.
-We spend a lot of time with investors and shareholders, and they’re looking for two things: They’re looking for how can you improve my financial performance in the next quarter, as you might imagine.
-But we just completed a study where we found that one-third of investors with more than $100 billion under management are saying that they need more on sustainability to be able to make high quality, long term investment decisions.
+Clinton Moloney: You have to look at what measures or what value you are talking about and to whom.
+We spend a lot of time with investors and shareholders, and they’re looking for two things: They’re looking for how to improve financial performance in the next quarter, as you might imagine.
+But we just completed a study where we found that one-third of investors with more than $100 billion under management say they need more on sustainability to be able to make high-quality, long-term investment decisions.

 3p: Wow, one-third.
 That’s pretty impressive.

 CM: We think it’s really telling.
 Sustainability has gone mainstream.
-This is not a niche thing; it doesn’t matter to ‘some’ companies.
-If you’ve got a third of your most important shareholders telling you that they’re trying to get more information on how you’re performing, we think companies should be responding.
+This is not a niche thing; it doesn’t matter to some companies.
+If you’ve got a third of your most important shareholders telling you that they’re trying to get more information on how you’re performing, we think companies should respond.

-We have the great privilege of spending a lot of time with boards and executives, and what it comes down to in many cases is you manage what you measure.
-We think it’s part of our mission to help create and promote ways of measuring performance so that companies can actually do a much better job of making high quality decisions when it comes to how they want to invest in making the world more sustainable.
+We have the great privilege of spending a lot of time with boards and executives, and what it comes down to in many cases is that you manage what you measure.
+We think it’s part of our mission to help create and promote ways of measuring performance so that companies can do a much better job of making high-quality decisions when it comes to how they want to invest in making the world more sustainable.

-Amy Longsworth: I think because of the climate change events that have been happening, there’s more of an awareness of risk.
+Amy Longsworth: Because of the climate change events that have been happening, there’s also more of an awareness of risk.
 It’s more accepted and known that companies are vulnerable.
-And so it’s important to ask: What are those indirect values or risks that are not being accounted for by traditional financial books at companies?
+And so it’s important to ask: What are those indirect values or risks that are not being accounted for by traditional financial books?

-So you asked about what really is impact measurement and management, so rather than just looking at traditional returns, this approach will ask: What are the social impacts?
+You asked about what impact measurement and management really is.
+Rather than just looking at traditional returns, this approach will ask: What are the social impacts?
 What are the environmental impacts?
-What are the economic impacts — the broader economic impacts — not just the return to the company, but what’s going on out there?
+What are the economic impacts — the broader economic impacts, not just the return to the company?

-It’s measuring these things that are not traditionally measured in dollar terms, and now they can be measured in dollar terms.
-Most of these are risks and opportunities that everybody intuitively knows exist and the investors increasingly know they exist, but it hasn’t been incorporated into the traditional financial view of how you value a company.
+Impact measurement takes these things that are not traditionally measured in dollar terms and allows them to be measured in dollar terms.
+Most of these are risks and opportunities that everybody intuitively knows exist and the investors increasingly know they exist, but they haven’t been incorporated into the traditional financial view of how companies are valued.

 3p: With that in mind, can you speak to the difference between many of the sustainability targets we see from companies today — such as cutting water use by 10 percent or reducing GHGs by 15 percent, which are often arbitrary — and goal-setting that’s based on your total impact and scientific targets?

 AL: The goal-setting is a little bit of a different topic, but it definitely relates to this.
-I think Andrew [Winston] has the best analogy of a sinking boat: Instead of asking how much everybody can bail today saying, “How much do we have to bail to not allow the boat to sink?”
+I think Andrew [Winston] has the best analogy of a sinking boat: Instead of asking how much everybody can bail today, it makes more sense to ask, “How much do we have to bail to not allow the boat to sink?”

-So how would that relate to the total impact measurement and management?
+How does that relate to total impact measurement and management?
 For whatever goals you set, you’re then going to have results coming out that look at the effect of your actions.
 It may give you a positive return and it may give you a negative return.
 It’s essentially a gigantic balance sheet.

-CM: We put out a study recently that we do fairly routinely [the firm's annual Low Carbon Economy Index], looking at well how much progress is business in general making towards keeping us to 2 degrees Celcius from a climate change point of view.
+CM: We put out a study recently that we do fairly routinely [the firm’s annual Low Carbon Economy Index], looking at how much progress business in general is making toward keeping us below 2 degrees Celsius from a climate change point of view.
 Our estimate is that we need a 6 percent year-by-year improvement in carbon efficiency across the economy, and we’ve been able to show which countries are doing that or which sectors are doing that.
-And the reality is that no one is yet living up to the target we need to hit of this 6 percent year-on-year improvement.
+The reality is that no one is yet living up to the target we need to hit of this 6 percent year-on-year improvement.

-For some of our clients, we’re seeing them start to realize that if they really want to be making their fair share contribution towards [mitigating] climate change, then they need to be setting science-based goals.
+For some of our clients, we’re seeing them start to realize that if they really want to make their fair-share contribution toward mitigating climate change, they need to set science-based goals.

 3p: Do you feel companies are ready for the dramatic shift necessary to reach that 6 percent goal?

-AL: I think there’s going to be this interesting pivot … between how far can you go using traditional business models before you have to go into a completely different kind of economic approach.
-You really have to rethink your business model which is very scary.
+AL: There’s going to be an interesting pivot … between how far companies can go using traditional business models before they have to go into a completely different kind of economic approach.
+You really have to rethink your business model, which is very scary.

 CM: As we’re at a transition point in this discussion about climate change in this country, we’ve seen a range of inspiring leaders make change because they believe it’s the right thing to do.
-Now that those folks have moved, [we have to figure out] how to get to the other 95 percent of CEOs who are going to need to be convinced that it is the smart thing to do for their business; that it’s in their self interest; that it’s in their shareholders interest.
+Now that those folks have moved, we have to figure out how to convince the other 95 percent of CEOs that this is the smart thing to do for their business, that it’s in their self interest, and that it’s in their shareholders’ interest.
 That’s why we’ve invested in these techniques to help bring numbers to their argument, but we believe that when people look at the facts in the light of day, they’re going to decide that they need to take a new and different approach because it’s in their best interests to do so.

 3p: PwC recently completed the 17th annual Global CEO Survey.
 How do CEOs feel about this?

 CM: Forty-six percent of the [1,600 global CEOs] we interviewed put climate change and resource scarcity in the top five issues that they’re concerned about.
-So that’s a significant move from what we’ve seen in other places, and I think we should see this as business leaders seeing this as a business issue.
+That’s a significant move from what we’ve seen previously, which indicates business people are recognizing these issues as business issues.

 From our research, we’re telling our clients that by 2030 we’re going to need 35 percent more water, 40 percent more food and 50 percent more energy.
-So when you have those mega trends occurring on a global level — and with climate change being a global issue — it creates a range of opportunities for companies … You can’t just look at these high level trend; you have to dig deeper and see what the secondary effects are.
+When you have those mega trends occurring on a global level — and with climate change being a global issue — it creates a range of opportunities for companies.
+You can’t just look at high-level trends; you have to dig deeper and see what the secondary effects are.

-So we’re excited to see a much more sophisticated business conversation happening now than we have in the past.
-Investors asked for more high quality data — not the ones who are trading in milliseconds, the ones that plan on holding stocks for a long time.
+We’re excited to see a much more sophisticated business conversation happening now than we have in the past.
+Investors asked for more high-quality data — not the ones who are trading in milliseconds, the ones that plan on holding stocks for a long time.
 Those investors are really voting with their money.
 They’re putting dollars into companies that are performing in a superior way on sustainability, and they’re asking for better data to make those comparisons more real.

 3p: How do companies get people excited and engaged about their sustainability goals?